-A long living insect, rosemary beetle pests can have some overlap between the new and old generations, which means that adult beetles can be found almost any time of the year.
+A long-living insect, rosemary beetle pests can have some overlap between the new and old generations, which means that adult beetles can be found almost any time of the year.
 Oh joy.

 Rosemary Beetle Control

 They can decimate a plant quickly, so managing rosemary beetles, at the very least, is of primary importance.
-To control rosemary beetles, you can hand pick them; they shouldn’t be hard to spot.
+To control rosemary beetles, you can handpick them; they shouldn’t be hard to spot.
 If your plant is large enough, you can shake it and then pluck them up from the ground and drop them in a bucket of soapy water.

 This may be a bit too tedious for some of you, in which case you want to know how to kill rosemary beetles using chemical warfare.
-Look for products that contain pyrethrum, natural fatty acids or surfactant based products.
+Look for products that contain pyrethrum, natural fatty acids, or surfactant-based products.
 A general insecticide containing bifenthrin or imidacloprid should do the trick.
 Do not spray when the plant is in flower or you will kill off all your bee friends too.
 Also, I would be super leery about utilizing the herbs once you have sprayed them.

-Unfortunately, there are no known natural enemies commercially available to control rosemary leaf beetle.
+Unfortunately, there are no known natural enemies commercially available to control rosemary leaf beetles.
 Netting and fleeces will stop adults from moving between plants, so at least containment might be possible.
 Check plants weekly for the beetles and remove them before their numbers get out of hand.

 Lastly, encourage insectivorous birds by providing nesting boxes in the spring as well as hanging feeders in the winter.
 Our insect loving avian friends can do all the dirty work for you.